ahmedjolani/UCIHARDataScrubbing/CodeBook.md

 1. The script downloads and extracts the raw dataset.
 2. For each the training and the test datasets, the dataset is loaded and merged with its corresponding activity and label data.
 3. The training and test datasets are then merged together, forming the superset of the whole dataset.
-4. The larger dataset's (consisting of the training and test datasets) columns where renamed to the original variable names, making them more technically acceptable.
+4. The larger dataset's (consisting of the training and test datasets) columns were renamed to the original variable names, making them more technically acceptable.
 5. Only mean and standard deviation related variables were extracted from the larger dataset, along with the activity and the subject variables.
 6. The activity variable values were replace with the actual activity name, the mapping can be found in the "rawDataset/UCI HAR Dataset/activity_labels.txt" file.
 7. The larger dataset was melted, specifically the ids were (Activity, Subject) and all other variables were the measured variables.
 The final shape of the dataset is (Activity, Subject, variable, value.)